 Ultimately, the goal is to regain control over our time.
 Time is more valuable than money.
 Once the time is spent we can no longer make more of it.
 On the other hand, money can be created in various ways.
 The reality is that most of us exchange our time for a paycheck or indebted to creditors ensuring our time is allocated to work rather than fun.

-On the road to financial wellness, my Roadmap begins with financial literacy, a fundamental aspect of financial wellness, to understand money and finances.
+On the road to financial wellness, you begin with financial literacy, a fundamental aspect of financial wellness, to understand money and finances.
 You’ll be able to navigate the stages more easily as you gain more financial knowledge.
 However, keep in mind, learning continues at every stage in the Roadmap.

 I define financial freedom as a state of living where you control your time.
 In essence, you’re free to do as you want and when you want.
 As you work towards financial freedom from the starting point of financial literacy, I want you to envision how you will use your time.
 The process of creating a vision for your life and clarifying your values will help you set the right financial goals.